 Space exploration on your mobile device can become more exciting if the gameplay is immersive and engaging.
 Fortunately, there are some excellent iPhone games that let you explore the universe, fight .

 Games like Waking Mars and Star Command are examples of good titles for your phone of tablet PC.
 Some are on-rails shooters that let you blast enemy ships, while others allow you to explore the depths of the universe.
-Here’s a rundown of games that let you command your fleet and dominate the virtual universe.
+Here’s a rundown of the best iOS space games that let you command your fleet and dominate the virtual universe.

 1. Pixel Starships

-Pixel Starship’s spaceship management mechanics reminds me of Fallout Shelter.
-You will have to construct different types of rooms, such as weapons room, reactor room, engine rooms and bedrooms, assign crew members to them and build a powerful ship that can withstand attacks from enemy starships.
+Pixel Starships is a Fallout-shelter like game .
+This spaceship management game lets you construct different types of rooms, such as weapons room, reactor room, engine rooms and bedrooms, assign crew members to them and build a powerful ship that can withstand attacks from enemy starships.

 The game’s PvP battles are fun and extremely rewarding.
 You can engage with random players online, destroy their starships and earn resources that will help you build a better and stronger ship.
 Optimizing rooms is crucial for your ship’s survival and you may need plenty of resources to upgrade them.
 Managing your starship and upgrading rooms play an important role in space battles.